foliant-docs/foliantcontrib.meta/README.md

 # Metadata for Foliant

-This extension adds the `meta generate` command to Foliant, which generates the yaml-file with project metadata.
-It also allows to add other meta commands `meta <command>` which use the generated metadata.
+This extension adds metadata support for Foliant.
+It also allows to add meta commands which use project's metadata and are called like this: `foliant meta <command>`.
+Finally, it adds the `meta generate` command to Foliant, which generates the yaml-file with project metadata.

 ## Installation